 Captures must be decrypted using the symmetric key created from the passphrase.
 You are prompted for a passphrase once per appliance per login session; the passphrase is cached only for the duration of the login session.
 The actual download is via SSL.

 As part of appliance decommissioning, the web admin clears the passphrase and packet captures that have not yet been uploaded.
 If the appliance is no longer being used for packet captures, but you aren't decommissioning it, a separate “clear passphrase” function is available.

-The sequencer is the process that continuously monitors network performance.
+The Workstation Monitoring Point is a native installation that continuously monitors network performance.
 It does this by periodically sending out bursts of ICMP packets with a precise inter-packet gap, and then timing the response to each of those packets.
 Several measurements are taken directly, like latency and jitter, while other measurements are inferred, like total capacity.
-Timing data is is sent back to AppNeta via HTTPS; software packages are downloaded from the upgrade repository via SSL.
+Timing data is sent back to AppNeta via HTTPS; software packages are downloaded from the upgrade repository via SSL.

 AppNeta is System and Organization Controls (SOC) 2 Type 2 certified.
 As a testament to AppNeta’s commitment to security, compliance, and operational control, independent service auditor A-LIGN concluded that AppNeta’s service controls meet the SOC 2 standards.
 AppNeta is pleased to be able to demonstrate its commitment to safeguarding customer information, and to further validate our security framework we are continually working to exceed the latest standards.